 After:

-• Customer emails are marketing notifications, not manual process steps
+- Customer messages are marketing notifications, not manual process steps

-• New staff can onboard to the platform without inheriting tribal knowledge
+- New staff onboard to the platform without inheriting tribal knowledge

 The "one person who knows the spreadsheet" problem is gone.
 Not improved.
 Gone.